180 Participants Needed

 The trial requires that children do not take medications to treat emotional or behavioral problems, but parents can continue taking medications for mental health issues.

-Is the Chicago Parent Program safe for children?
+What prior data suggests that the Chicago Parent Program is safe for children with behavioral disorders?

-What data supports the effectiveness of the treatment Chicago Parent Program (CPP) for child behavioral disorders?
+What evidence suggests that the Chicago Parent Program is effective for child behavioral disorders?

 Are You a Good Fit for This Trial?